Late Devonian mass extinction: Reef destruction

-Marine invertebrates
+Marine arthropods

-Further taxa to be starkly affected include the brachiopods, trilobites, ammonites, conodonts, acritarch and graptolites.
-Cystoids disappeared during this event.
-The surviving taxa show morphological trends through the event.
+Trilobites were profoundly affected by the extinction event.
+Three trilobite orders went extinct: Corynexochida, Harpetida, and Odontopleurida.
+All three had been declining since the Taghanic event at the end of the Givetian, which also killed off the order Lichida.
+This left only two trilobites orders in the Famennian: Phacopida and Proetida.
+Trilobites which survived the Kellwasser event tended to prefer deep environments and tropical latitudes.
+A few small groups managed to thrive in the aftermath, namely phacopids and cyrtosymboline phillipsiids.
+These warm-water specialists would suffer during the cold snap of the Hangenberg event, cutting the post-Kellwasser recovery short.

 Trilobites evolved smaller eyes in the run-up to the Kellwasser event, with eye size increasing again afterwards.
 This suggests vision was less important around the event, perhaps due to increasing water depth or turbidity.
 The brims of trilobites (i.e. the rims of their heads) also expanded across this period.
 The brims are thought to have served a respiratory purpose, and the increasing anoxia of waters led to an increase in their brim area in response.

-The shape of conodonts' feeding apparatus varied with the oxygen isotope ratio, and thus with the sea water temperature; this may relate to their occupying different trophic levels as nutrient input changed.
+Among ostracods, no families went extinct, but small-scale taxonomic units were severely impacted.
+Around 80% of ostracod species died out worldwide, though the extinction rate reached 91% in Eastern Europe.
+Both shallow and deep marine ("Thuringian") ostracods were impacted.
+Ostracods which could tolerate oxygen stress survived the extinction more easily, and endemic deep marine species diversified quickly in the aftermath.

+Other marine invertebrates

+Further taxa to be starkly affected include the brachiopods, ammonites, conodonts, acritarch and graptolites.
+Cystoids disappeared during this event.
+The surviving taxa show morphological trends through the event.
+Atrypid and strophomenid brachiopods became rarer, replaced in many niches by productids, whose spiny shells made them more resistant to predation and environmental disturbances.

 As with most extinction events, specialist taxa occupying small niches were harder hit than generalists.
+Marine invertebrates that lived in warmer ecoregions were devastated more compared to those living in colder biomes.

 Vertebrates

-Vertebrates were not strongly-affected by the Kellwasser event, but still experienced some diversity loss.
+Vertebrates were not strongly affected by the Kellwasser event, but still experienced some diversity loss.
 Around half of placoderm families died out, primarily species-poor bottom-feeding groups.
 More diverse placoderm families survived the event only to succumb in the Hangenberg event at the end of the Devonian.
 Most lingering agnathan (jawless fish) groups, such as osteostracans, galeaspids, and heterostracans, also went extinct by the end of the Frasnian.
 The jawless thelodonts only barely survived, succumbing early in the Famennian.
+The shape of conodonts' feeding apparatus varied with the oxygen isotope ratio, and thus with the sea water temperature; this may relate to their occupying different trophic levels as nutrient input changed.
 Among freshwater and shallow marine tetrapodomorph fish, the tetrapod-like elpistostegalians (such as Tiktaalik) disappeared at the Frasnian-Famennian boundary.
 True tetrapods (defined as four-limbed vertebrates with digits) survived and experienced an evolutionary radiation following the Kellwasser extinction, though their fossils are rare until the mid-to-late Famennian.